 When Margaret Rogerson is not writing, she can be found drawing, reading, gaming, making pudding, or creeping through the woods in search of toads and mushrooms.
 She enjoys collecting odd scarves and watch more documentaries than is socially acceptable (according to some).
 Currently she lives just north of Cincinnati, Ohio, but one day she would like to live next to a forest that gets darker at night than it should and makes strange noises during the witching hour.
 She enjoy all things weird and unsettling.
 An Enchantment of Ravens is available for purchase September 26, 2017.

-One thought on “Creating Things That Matter: Why I Wrote a Novel About a Portrait Artist”
+One Reply to “Creating Things That Matter: Why I Wrote a Novel About a Portrait Artist”

 Leave a Reply